luau-lang/rfcs/docs/amended-alias-resolution.md

 The main drawback of this approach is that it is not backwards compatible with any existing code that uses unprefixed require statements and may result in code that looks cluttered.

+## Alternatives

+Below are options that were proposed in an earlier version of this RFC, with their numbered labels preserved.
+These approaches were deemed undesirable during discussion and are no longer being considered.

 ### (2) Strongly recommend explicit prefixes

 We don't make the `@`, `./`, or `../` prefixes necessary like in approach (1c), but we strongly recommend them.